Wissam Saleh

-Wissam Khodor Saleh (وِسَام خَضِر صَالِح; born 2 August 1993) is a Lebanese former footballer who played as a midfielder.
+Wissam Khodor Saleh (وسام خضر صالح; born 2 August 1993) is a Lebanese former footballer who played as a midfielder.

 Club career

 Coming through the youth sector, Saleh began his career at Shabab Arabi.
 In July 2013, he joined Ansar.
 In July 2019, Saleh was released by Shabab Arabi.

 International career

 Saleh represented Lebanon internationally at youth level.
 In 2015, he played for the under-23 team in a friendly game against Kuwait.
 He also played once in the 2016 AFC U-23 Championship qualification.

 Style of play

 Saleh could play as either a right-back or midfielder.